 May 2, 1945 ~ John Raymond Goadsby, commonly known as keyboardist Goldy McJohn, born in Toronto, Canada ~ Classically trained pianist.
 Pioneered the use of the electronic organ in rock.
 Best known as original member of Steppenwolf remaining with the group from its inception in 1967 through 1975 and present on the band's best known including Born To Be Wild.
 Previously a member of the Mynah Birds which at the time also included Rick James and Bruce Palmer ~ Goadsby passed away in 2017

-May 2, 1945 ~ Alexander Minto Hughes, commonly known as reggae, ska singer Judge Dread, born ~ Influenced Ian Dury and Buster Bloodvessel.
+May 2, 1945 ~ Alexander Minto Hughes, commonly known as reggae, ska singer Judge Dread, born in Kent, UK ~ Influenced Ian Dury and Buster Bloodvessel.
 Known for his sexual innuendo and double entendres, reportedly has more songs banned by the BBC than any other artist.
 Second only to Bob Marley in terms of reggae sales during the 1970s.
 Known for songs such as Big Six, Big Seven and Je T'Aime Moi Non Plus ~ Hughes passed away in 1998

 May 2, 1945 ~ R&B singer Randy Cain, full name Herbert Randal Cain III, born in Philadelphia, Pennsylvania, USA ~ Best known as a member of the Delfonics, including on the 1970 Grammy-winning Didn't I Blow Your Mind This Time Billboard Hot 100 top 10 hit.
 Cain left the group in 1971 to be succeeded by Major Harris ~ Cain passed away in 2009